 Burns are classified as first-, second-, or third-degree, depending on how deep and severely they penetrate the skin's surface.

 First-degree (superficial) burnsFirst-degree burns affect only the epidermis, or outer layer of skin.
 The burn site is red, painful, dry, and with no blisters.
 Mild sunburn is an example.
-Long-term tissue damage is rare and usually consists of an increase or decrease in the skin color.
+Long-term tissue damage is rare and usually involves an increase or decrease in the skin color.

 Second-degree (partial thickness) burnsSecond-degree burns involve the epidermis and part of the dermis layer of skin.
 The burn site appears red, blistered, and may be swollen and painful.

-Burns that are more severe and extensive require specialized treatment.
-Because the age of a burn victim and the percentage of the body's surface area that has been burned are the two most important factors affecting the prognosis of a burn injury, the American Burn Association recommends that burn patients who meet the following criteria should be treated at a specialized burn center:
+Burns that are more severe and extensive need specialized treatment.
+Because the age of a burn victim and the percentage of the body's surface area that has been burned are the most important factors affecting the outlook of a burn injury, the American Burn Association recommends that burn patients who meet the following criteria should be treated at a specialized burn center:

-Individuals with partial-thickness burns over 10 percent or more of the total body surface area (TBSA)
+Individuals with partial-thickness burns over 10% or more of the total body surface area (TBSA)

 Any age with full-thickness burns

-Burns of the face, hands, feet, or perineum (groin, or genital area), or burns that extend all the way around a portion of the body
+Burns of the face, hands, feet, or groin, or genital area, or burns that extend all the way around a portion of the body

-Burns accompanied by an inhalation injury affecting the airway and/or the lungs
+Burns accompanied by an inhalation injury affecting the airway or the lungs

 Burn patients with existing chronic conditions such as diabetes, high blood pressure, heart disease, kidney disease, or multiple sclerosis